project-oak/oak/README.md

 The **Oak Scheduler** creates Oak Nodes running within a platform provider.
-Note that the Oak Scheduler is not part of the TCB: the actual trusted attestation only happens between client and the Oak Node running in the TEE at execution time.
+Note that the Oak Scheduler is not part of the TCB: the actual trusted attestation only happens between client and the Oak Node running in the enclave at execution time.

 A scheduling request contains the Oak Module and the policies to run as part of